-- Some people are not required to e-file, which means they can file paper forms at the courthouse or by mail.
-People who do not have to e-file are: - Inmates in prison or jail who do not have a lawyer. - People with a disability that keeps them from efiling. - You may also qualify for an exemption from e-filing if you: - Do not have Internet or computer access in your home, and it is hard for you to travel. - Have trouble reading, writing, or speaking English. - Are filing documents in a sensitive case, such as an order of protection. - Tried to e-file your forms, but you were not able to because the equipment or help you needed was not available. - To get an exemption from e-filing, use the form at ilcourts.info/forms.
-If you can't print this form, then ask for it at your local courthouse. - File your Certification for Exemption from E-Filing form with your other court forms at the Illinois Supreme Court Clerk's office or by mail. - Bring at least two copies of your signed court forms to the Clerk of the Illinois Supreme Court's office. - If you need to make copies of your forms, you can do that at the clerk's office.
+- Some people are exempt from e-filing, which means they can file paper forms at the courthouse or by mail.
+People who do not have to e-file are: - Inmates in prison or jail who do not have a lawyer. - People with a disability that keeps them from efiling. - You may also qualify for an exemption from e-filing if: - You do not have Internet or computer access in your home, and it is hard for you to travel. - You have trouble reading, writing, or speaking English. - You are filing documents in a sensitive case, such as an order of protection. - You tried to e-file your forms, but you were not able to because the equipment or help you needed was not available. - To get an exemption from e-filing, use the form at ilcourts.info/appl-exempt.
+If you can't print this form, then ask for it at your local courthouse. - File your Certification for Exemption from E-Filing form with your other court forms at the Appellate Court Clerk's office or by mail. - Bring your signed court forms and at least two copies of your forms to the Appellate Court Clerk's office.
+NOTE: Your appellate district's local rules may require a different number of paper copies.
+Check the local rules for your district at ilcourts.info/appl-local-rules or call the clerk's office for further instructions. - If you need to make copies of your forms, you can do that at the Appellate Court Clerk's office.
 They may charge you to make copies.